eBay/visual-html/README.md

 ```

 With the above you can refactor the way the element is highlighted (different class, inline styles, etc) and as long
-as the element is still ultimately displayed the same, your snapshot will continue to pass.
+as the element is still ultimately displayed the same, your test will continue to pass.

 ## Code of Conduct